rkdud007/blog/content/_index.md

 I enjoy building [projects](https://www.piapark.me/projects/) in public and participating in [activities](https://www.piapark.me/misc/) to learn and contribute to the community \
 I’m also currently studying computer science at [Korea University](https://www.korea.edu/sites/en/index.do)

-For the past two years, been working at [herodotus.dev](https://herodotus.dev) solving the challenge of fragmented data in blockchain scaling through cryptography included rust engineering/product
+For around past two years, been working at [herodotus.dev](https://herodotus.dev) solving the challenge of fragmented data in blockchain scaling through cryptography included rust engineering/product

 When I'm not coding, I like to read, [write](https://www.piapark.me/blog/), and take a walk.
 I also love traveling and exploring different cultures.